 ABOUT MR. ROSENQUIST

 Mr. Rosenquist worked for several years as a claims representative for Farmers Insurance.
 He then attended Arizona State University College of Law.
-During his second year of law school he was invited to became a member of the 'Law Review'.
-Members write articles for publication in the Law School’s National Journal.
+During law school he became a member of 'Law Review', a group of students that write articles for publication in the Law School’s National Journal.

-Mr. Rosenquist received his license to practice law, and started working for the Maricopa County Attorneys Office, where he prosecuted all types of felony cases.
+Mr. Rosenquist received his license to practice law, and started working as a prosecutor for the Maricopa County Attorneys Office.

-Mr. Rosenquist eventually left the prosecutor’s office and became a member of the newly established Criminal Code Commission, which was charged with rewriting the entire criminal code for the State of Arizona.
-He was one of three attorneys who composed the Commission.
-The Commission was headed by (then) State Senator Sandra Day O’Connor, now retired United States Supreme Court Justice.
+Mr. Rosenquist eventually left the prosecutor’s office to become a member of the newly established Criminal Code Commission which was charged with rewriting the entire criminal code for the State of Arizona.
+He was one of three attorneys that composed the Commission.
+The Commission was headed by State Senator Sandra Day O’Connor, retired United States Supreme Court Justice.

-Mr. Rosenquist eventually left the Commission and joined the Maricopa County Public Defender’s Office, which at that time was considered the best criminal defense firm in the State, even though it was a government agency.
+Mr. Rosenquist eventually left the Commission and joined the Maricopa County Public Defenders Office, which at that time was considered the best criminal defense firm in the State.
 He eventually became a senior trial attorney, where he handled the most serious and difficult cases.
-At one time Mr. Rosenquist had succeeded in getting eight straight “not guilty” jury verdicts.
+At one time Mr. Rosenquist succeeded in getting eight straight 'not guilty' jury verdicts.

-While a Public Defender, Mr. Rosenquist taught Business Law, part-time, at Arizona State University’s College of Business.
+While a Public Defender, Mr. Rosenquist taught Business Law, part-time, at Arizona State University College of Business.

-Mr. Rosenquist left the Public Defender’s Office after eight years, to start his own criminal defense firm.
+Mr. Rosenquist left the Public Defender’s Office after eight years, and started his own criminal defense firm.
 His firm has been established for over thirty years.
-During this time he has defended every type of criminal case in Arizona, and six other States: California, Colorado, New Mexico, Texas, Florida, and Missouri.
+During this time he has defended every type of criminal case, from death penalty to complex white collar crimes, and has represented defendant's charged with serious crimes in Arizona and seven other States: California, Colorado, New Mexico, Texas, Florida, Missouri, and Nebraska.